nager/Nager.PublicSuffix/README.md

 Nager.PublicSuffix
 ==========
-The TLD proliferation makes it difficult to check domain names are valid.
-This project use the rules of publicsuffix.org a list of known public domain suffixes (TLD) to validate and split domains in the parts (tld, domain, subdomain).
-The validation rules are load direct from https://publicsuffix.org.
+The TLD proliferation makes it difficult to check whether domain names are valid.
+This project uses the rules of publicsuffix.org, a list of known public domain suffixes (TLD) to validate and split domains into three the parts (TLD, domain, subdomain).
+The validation rules are loaded directly from https://publicsuffix.org.

 A domain name has 3 major parts: